intel-lab-lkp/linux/Documentation/driver-api/driver-model/driver.rst

 Optionally, probe() may return -EPROBE_DEFER if the driver depends on resources that are not yet available (e.g., supplied by a driver that hasn't initialized yet).
-The driver core will put the device onto the deferred probe list and will try to call it again later.
+The driver core will put the device onto the deferred probe list and will retry again as and when a device or driver gets added to the system.
+A successful probe of any device will trigger moving all devices from pending list to active list.
+A workqueue processes the active list to retry deferred probes.
 If a driver must defer, it should return -EPROBE_DEFER as early as possible to reduce the amount of time spent on setup work that will need to be unwound and reexecuted at a later time.

 .. warning::
       -EPROBE_DEFER must not be returned if probe() has already created